Harilal Gandhi: Letters from Mahatma Gandhi

 to Harilal, accusing him of "alcohol and debauchery".
 In the letters, Mahatma Gandhi stated that Harilal's problems were more difficult for him to deal with than the struggle for an independent India.
 In one of these letters, Gandhi also accused Harilal of rape, the victims being either his sister-in-law or his daughters.

 In 2014 three letters written by Mahatma Gandhi to Harilal in 1935 were offered for auction.

 Death

-Harilal died of tuberculosis four months after his father's assassination's, on the night of 18 June 1948, aged 59 at a municipal hospital (now the Sewri TB Hospital) in Mumbai.
+Harilal died of tuberculosis four months after his father's assassination, on the night of 18 June 1948, aged 59 at a municipal hospital (now the Sewri TB Hospital) in Mumbai.
 His death certificate is preserved at the Brihanmumbai Municipal Corporation's archives in Vakola.
 Harilal's death certificate reveals that he was admitted to the hospital after being found unconscious in Kamathipura.
 Harilal did not reveal to the staff that he was Gandhi's son, and his family only found out about his hospitalisation after his death.